Verizon’s Los Angeles 5G relaunch hints at carriers’ top 2020 issue: Coverage

 Tell me if this sounds somewhat familiar: Verizon announced today that its next-generation 5G network is now live in “parts of” Los Angeles, California, promising “super-fast speeds” at a handful of landmarks including the L.A.
 Convention Center, the Staples Center next door, and the major transportation hub Union Station.
 “No more California dreaming of 5G,” Verizon says, “the next generation wireless technology is here and available in Los Angeles.”

-Put aside the fact that all three of Verizon’s rivals were already offering 5G service in Los Angeles before today.
-So was Verizon.
+Put aside the fact that all three of Verizon’s rivals were already offering 5G service in Los Angeles before today — so was Verizon.

 Depending on how you count its prior announcements, this is either Verizon’s second or third time touting 5G availability in Los Angeles.
 Back in May 2018, the U.S. carrier picked L.A. as one of its first four cities for home 5G service, and began serving customers there in October 2018.
 Then a few months ago, it touted live mobile 5G service at the same L.A.
 Convention Center it mentioned in today’s announcement — arguably the highlight of its exhibition area (shown above) at Mobile World Congress Los Angeles.